williamtong/wine_review_model/README.md

 <figure>
     <img src='./wine_libraries/images/Reviewed_varieties.png' width="800">
 <figcaption>Figure: Top 40 wine varieties.
 Often this is the name of the grape.
-The categories are usually very well recognized by the wine consumer, so it is a very important category.
+This is usually the feature most recognized by the wine consumer, so it is a very important category.
 </figcaption>
 </figure>
 <br>